JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 And this is precisely what FluxDiffEq.jl gives the user direct access to.
 There are three functions:

-- `diffeq_rd` uses Flux.jl's reverse-mode AD through the differential equation solver.
+- `diffeq_rd` uses Flux's reverse-mode AD through the differential equation solver.
 - `diffeq_fd` uses ForwardDiff.jl's forward-mode AD through the differential
   equation solver.